akspis/Project/README.md

 ## Build a MERN (MongoDB | Express | ReactJS | Nodejs) stack app

 ## Download Or Zip folder.
-To stard A React fronted Install **npm install** it will install **node_modules** And dependencies on Project
+To stard A React fronted Install `npm install` it will install `node_modules` And dependencies on Project

-We are not Using Concurrently in Project so you need to run fronted and backend indivisually as
+We are not Using Concurrently in Project so you need to run fronted and backend individually as
 ## To start Fronted go to webapp and
 ~~~
 npm start